square/moshi/README.md

 }
 ```

+The [Javadoc][javadoc] catalogs the complete Moshi API, which we explore below.

 ### Custom Type Adapters

 With Moshi, it’s particularly easy to customize how values are converted to and from JSON.
 A type